ethereum/fe/docs/src/quickstart/deploy_contract.md

 When you develop smart contracts it is common to test them on local blockchains first because they are quick and easy to create and it doesn't matter if you make mistakes - there is nothing of real value secured by the blockchain as it only exists on your computer.
 Later, you can deploy your contract on a public testnet to see how it behaves in a more realistic environment where other developers are also testing their code.
 Finally, when you are very confident that your contract is ready, you can deploy to Ethereum Mainnet (or one of its live Layer-2 networks).
 Once the contract is deployed on a "live" network, you are handling assets with real world value!

 In this guide you will deploy your contract to a **local blockchain**.
 This will be an "ephemeral" blockchain, meaning it is completely destroyed every time you shut it down and recreated from scratch every time you start it up - it won't save its state when you shut it down.
-The benefit of this is quick and easy development.
+The benefit of this is quick and easy development, and you don't need to find testnet ETH to pay gas fees.
 Later in the tutorial you will learn how to deploy to a live public testnet too.

 ## Your developer environment